-Mr. Doran said to let her get what she wanted out her salary.
-What did they (the Guardians) eat of her salary. themselves?
+Mr. Doran said to let her get what she wanted out of her salary.
+What did they (the Guardians) eat themselves?

-The Chairman supposed none of them would eat

-dry bread for their breakfast.
+The Chairman supposed none of them would eat dry bread for their breakfast.
+Mr. Doran said they had a different class of people